 - Preheat your oven to 350°F.

-- Add the olive oil to a large skillet and heat on medium heat.
+- Add the vegetable oil to a large skillet and heat on medium heat.

 - Sear the marinated chicken thighs, skin side down, for 10-13 minutes until they are browned.

 - Remove (they will still be undercooked) and set aside.
-Keep the oil that the chicken thighs made in the skillet; we will use that in our next steps.
+Keep the oil that the chicken thighs created in the skillet; we will use that in our next steps.

 - In the same skillet, add your rice, minced garlic, and a pinch of oregano + salt.

-- Cook the rice in the oil that the chicken created for about 2-3 minutes, stirring frequently to evenly brown the rice.
+- Cook the rice in the oil that the chicken produced for about 2-3 minutes, stirring frequently to evenly brown the rice.

-- Pour in the chicken stock and keep cooking until the mixture is simmering, almost boiling.
+- Pour in the chicken stock and keep cooking until the mixture is bubbling.

 Shani W. says